Jelloeater/pyfedi/INSTALL.md

 The site will still run without federation.
 You can create local communities and post in them...

 My way around this is to use ngrok.com, which is a quick and simple way to create a temporary VPN with a domain and SSL.
-On the free plan your domain changes often, which will break federation every time you reconnect. $10 per month will get you https://yourwhatever.ngrok.app which won't change.
+On the free plan your domain changes every few days, which will break federation. $10 per month will get you https://yourwhatever.ngrok.app which won't change.

 Once you have ngrok working, edit the .env file and change the SERVER_NAME variable to your new domain name.